dsansthedsans/Dumpgame/README.md

 <br>
 <p align="center"><img src="README-ASSETS/MAIN-BANNER.png" alt=""></p>
 <br>
-<p>Dumpgame is an UNDERTALE fangame about a Brazilian boy who falls into a portal to a magical world full of weird monsters and oversized children.
-It was created almost entirely by one person, me, <b>dsansthedsans</b>.
-Dumpgame's amazing soundtrack was fully composed and arranged by <b>migel8022</b>, who joined me at the very start.
-Both of us developed our skills as we made the game.</p>
+<p>Dumpgame is a short UNDERTALE fangame about a Brazilian boy who falls into a portal to a magical world full of weird monsters and oversized children.</p>
 <br>

 > [!WARNING]
-> Dumpgame's code is TERRIBLE.
+> Dumpgame's code is TERRIBLE !!!!
 It's ridiculously dumb, overcomplicated and disorganized.
 I learned programming as I made the game and I almost always had no idea of what I was doing.
 No sane individual would subject themselves to the torture of forking Dumpgame.
 > <br><br><i>"the source code for undertale is literally just a bunch of rubber bands and tape stuck to a paper saying 'DETERMINATION'."</i><br>— Toby Fox

 <br>
 <h2>Features</h2>
 <ul>
-  <li>weird monsters.</li>
+  <li>Original art, story and characters created almost entirely by one person, me, <b>dsansthedsans</b>...!</li>
-  <li>oversized children.</li>
+  <li>An amazing soundtrack of 50+ songs fully composed and arranged by <b>migel8022</b>!</li>
-  <li>flying lamps.</li>
+  <li>harder than undertale. this is work in progrss.</li>
 </ul>
 <br>
 <h2>Development History</h2>